How much is your car worth?

 The Toyota Prius Prime weighs 982 to 1012 pounds more than the Smart ForTwo Electric Drive.
 The NHTSA advises that heavier cars are much safer in collisions than their significantly lighter counterparts.
 Crosswinds also affect lighter cars more.

-For its top level performance in all IIHS frontal, side, rear impact and roof-crush tests, with its optional front crash prevention system, and its headlight’s “Acceptable” rating, the Insurance Institute for Highway Safety grants the Prius Prime the rating of “Top Pick” for 2018, a rating granted to only 100 vehicles tested by the IIHS.
-The ForTwo Electric Drive has not been fully tested, yet, but doesn’t qualify for 2017 “Top Pick.”
+For its top level performance in IIHS driver-side small overlap frontal, moderate overlap frontal, side impact, rear impact and roof-crush tests, with its optional front crash prevention system, its “Acceptable” rating in the new passenger-side small overlap crash test, and its headlight’s “Acceptable” rating, the Insurance Institute for Highway Safety grants the Prius Prime the rating of “Top Pick” for 2019, a rating granted to only 85 vehicles tested by the IIHS.
+The ForTwo Electric Drive has not been fully tested, yet.

 Toyota’s powertrain warranty covers the Prius Prime 1 year and 10,000 miles longer than Smart covers the ForTwo Electric Drive.
 Any repair needed on the engine, transmission, axles, joints or driveshafts is fully covered for 5 years or 60,000 miles.
 Coverage on the ForTwo Electric Drive ends after only 4 years or 50,000 miles.